ayurkiv-nvda/SONiC/doc/pfc_asym/PFC_Asymmetric_Test_HLD.md

 * [Test cases](#Test-cases)

 ## Overview
-The purpose is to test functionality of Asymmetric PFC on the SONIC based DUT, closely resembling production environment.
+The purpose is to test functionality of Asymmetric PFC on the SONIC based DUT, closely resembling production environment and check dropped packets counter per priority group.

 ### Scope
 The test is targeting a running SONIC system with fully functioning configuration.
 The purpose of the test is to perform functional testing of Asymmetric PFC on SONIC system.
 There will be reused existed PTF test suite for PFC Asymmetric which is located at https://github.com/Azure/sonic-mgmt/blob/master/ansible/roles/test/files/saitests/pfc_asym.py.